paulvangentcom/python_corona_simulation/README.md

 ### Self-Isolation in Detail

 The picture here is more complex, as factors such as population density and the percentage of people that break the voluntary quarantaine have a large effect.
 Let's run the simulation with three population densities ('high': 2000 people on a 1x1 area, 'medium': 2000 people on a 1.5x1.5 area, and 'low': 2000 people on 2x2 area), and let's simulate different compliance percentages.
-Because the situation is based on randomness, let's do a monte carlo simulation with 100 iterations (increases soon) for each setting, so that we can be reasonably confident of our estimates:
+Because the situation is based on randomness, let's do a monte carlo simulation with 100 iterations for each setting, so that we can be reasonably confident in our estimates:

 *High population density*: